armondressler/check_javamelody_health/README.md

 Refer to https://github.com/javamelody/javamelody/wiki/UserGuide#5-supplements-in-webxml for further information.

 javamelody isn't ressource hungry, so running the plugin every 10 secs won't be an issue even on smaller setups.
-Make sure to test yourself though.
+Make sure to test for yourself though.

 For an icinga2 sample config, see directory "icinga2_sample_configs".